Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Advisory

 Current technical advisors are Smart Freight Centre and UMAS.
-Current legal advisor is Stephenson Harwood.
+The current legal advisor is Stephenson Harwood.